swcarpentry-ja/carpentries-coc/topic_folders/policies/code-of-conduct.md

 Note: See the [four social rules](https://www.recurse.com/manual#sub-sec-social-rules) for further recommendations.

-2.2 Unacceptable Behavior
+2.2 Unacceptable behaviour

-Examples of unacceptable behavior by participants at any Carpentries event/platform include:
+Examples of unacceptable behaviour by participants at any Carpentries event/platform include:

 - written or verbal comments which have the effect of excluding people on the basis of membership of any specific group
 - causing someone to fear for their safety, such as through stalking, following, or intimidation